sjhatfield/sjhatfield.github.io/_pages/about.md

 ---
 My name is Sam Hatfield and I am a Brit living in Manila, Philippines.
 My interests include data science, statistics, mathematics, programming and football (soccer).

-My academic background is mathematics.In my studies I went deep into the purest forms of mathematics such as topology, manifolds, lie algebras, continuum mechanics, group theory and more.
+My academic background is mathematics.
+In my studies I went deep into the purest forms of mathematics such as topology, manifolds, lie algebras, continuum mechanics, group theory and more.
 I have been working as a mathematics teacher in two International Schools since leaving academia.

 I've always been passionate about learning and am always learning something new.
 Two years ago I decided to learn how to code.
 All I had learnt in my time at university was a bit of Matlab.
 Over the past two years I have studyied various Computer Science topics and various programming languages.
 I have come to the conclusion that the topics of data science combine my passion for mathematics, with the fun of coding and the satisfaction of getting results to real-world problems.